Textbooks and Other Course Materials

 Different edition.
 Beware!
 Textbooks often have multiple editions.
 Older editions may contain much of the same information as the newest version.
 However, before you obtain an older edition, you should speak to your professor to make sure that the edition contains all the information needed for the course.

 Alternate format for disability accommodation.
-If you have an official accommodation for an alternate format for your textbooks (e.g., Readable PDF, Kezi File, etc.), you still need have copy of your textbook in your possession.
+If you have an official accommodation for an alternate format for your textbooks (e.g., Readable PDF, Kezi File, etc.), you are still required to have a copy of your textbook in your possession.
 That copy does not need to be a hard copy and rental textbooks qualify, so you have the same range of options available to you as other students.
 To arrange for your alternate formats or to request accommodations, you should contact Disability Resources and Assistive Technology, 641-269-3089.
 You can find more information on the Disability Resources GrinnellShare site.

 Where to get books?